ntk148v/til/amazon/courses/aws-saa-c03/README.md

   - Manual DB snapshot for longer-term recovery
   - Managed and scheduled maintenance (with downtime)
   - Support for IAM authentication, integration with Secrets Manager
-  - RDS custom for access to and customize the underlying instance (Oracle & SQL Server)
+  - RDS custom for access to and customize the underlying instance (Oracle and SQL Server)
   - Use case: Store relational datasets (RDBMS/OLTP), perform SQL queries, transactions
 - AWS Aurora:
   - Compatible API for PostgreSQL/MySQL, separation of storage and compute.
   - Storage: data is stored in 6 replicas, across 3 AZs.
   - Compute: Cluster of DB instance across multiple AZ, autoscaling of Read Replicas
   - Same security/monitoring/maintenance features as RDS
-  - Know the backup & restore options for Aurora
+  - Know the backup and restore options for Aurora
   - Serverless
   - Multi-master - continuous writes failover
   - Global: up to 16 DB Read instances in each region
-  - Machine Learning: perform ML using SageMaker & Comprehend
+  - Machine Learning: perform ML using SageMaker and Comprehend
   - Database cloning: new cluster from existing one, faster than restoring a snapshot
-  - Use case: same as RDS, but with less maintenance / more flexibility, performance & features.
+  - Use case: same as RDS, but with less maintenance / more flexibility, performance and features.
 - ElastiCache:
   - Redis/Memcached
   - In-memory data store, sub-ms latency